 “That’s Jack.
 I’m strictly a hometown kid.
 Hanging out with football players, milking cows every morning and night, and singing in the Baptist Church choir.”

 “You’re a Baptist, too,” Trevor was hopeful.

-“Catholic, but my second mom and twin sisters are Baptist, so that’s where I attended.”
+“Catholic, but my second mom and twin sisters are Baptist, so that’s where I attend.”

 “I’m in the choir.”

 “You know what they say about choir boys?”

 “Pure of heart but wild in the sack.”

 In the morning, the crew looked hung over.
 Trevor and I were too bright-eyed and bushy-tailed for them.
 We sat with Landis and Miller.

 “Just good ones,” I joked..
 Trevor turned red.